osbuild/bootc-image-builder/README.md

 ### Anaconda ISO (installer) options (`installer`, mapping)

 Users can include kickstart file content that will be added to an ISO build to configure the installation process.
+When using custom kickstart scripts the customization needs to be done via the custom kickstart script.
+For example using a `[customizations.user]` block alongside a `[customizations.installer.kickstart]` block is not supported.
+See this issue [https://github.com/osbuild/bootc-image-builder/issues/528] for additional detail.

 Since multi-line strings are difficult to write and read in json, it's easier to use the toml format when adding kickstart contents:

 ```toml